Don J. Snyder

-Literary career

-In the beginning, Snyder locked himself in rooms for twelve years, teaching himself how to write luminous sentences about love and loss, in a world where all we ever really have in common are the ways we can be broken.
-He dreamed his books would be published by the illustrious publishing houses of New York City-- a million miles away.
+In the beginning, Snyder locked himself in rooms for twelve years, teaching himself how to write sentences about love and loss, in a world where all we ever really have in common are the ways we can be broken.
+He dreamed his books would be published by the publishing houses of New York City—a million miles away.
 "I wanted this so badly that if someone had said, 'Okay, cut off your right arm and we'll make your dream real.'
 I would have said, No, thanks.
 But you can cut off my left.
 All I wanted was to become a novelist.
 Because I believed that people can buy what they WANT at the mall or on line.
 And even what they NEED.
 But not what THEY LONG FOR.
 They long for meaning.
 And that's where serious writers come in.
 They deliver meaning to people.”

 When he was 27 Snyder worked for a newspaper up north on the coast of Maine.
 There was a blizzard tearing through the town his second day on the job.
 The light on his desk was the only light on in town.
 He saw a man walking through the storm, straight to his door.
 In that moment, he felt his life begin to turn.
 "The stranger kicked the snow off his boots and said he had a story to tell me.
 But I was called away and I asked him to come back the next day.
 On his way to see me, he dropped dead in the snow.
 I wrote his obituary.
 His widow told me that he was a soldier and a POW in the Korean War who the Army sent to prison as a traitor.
 All his life he claimed he was innocent and his wife believed him.
 Now she asked me if I could find the truth."
 It took Snyder 6 years to research and write the story that proved the soldier's innocence in his first published book, A SOLDIER'S DISGRACE, that took him to Hollywood when Paramount Pictures purchased the film rights.
 "I had dreamed of bringing some peace to this soldier's widow.
 I had fought the FBI and the United States Army for six years who always insisted that the soldier's records had been destroyed in a fire.
 I found them.
 But the price was high."

 That book and the first chapters of a novel earned his passage into the Iowa Writers Workshop where he won their most prestigious fellowship.
 "Iowa City is where Colleen and I lived together after eloping in England.
 It is where our first baby was born.
 It is the place where I stood on the front steps of the Iowa Memorial Union under a sky swept with stars, with Colin Harrison, as we took the pledge to spend our lives writing books that deprived the world of some of its loneliness and its indifference no matter what this might cost us."